Ashterism/ashterism/_posts/2025-04-25-a-cryptic-weekend.md

 tag: [musandam, camping, dhow-boat, snorkelling, roadtrip]
 ---

-We set off on Saturday morning heading north-east.
+We set off on Friday morning heading north-east.
 It was my birthday weekend, and my partner Lauren had given me a cryptic crossword clue to solve in order to work out where we were headed.

 <div class="image-card-wrapper center narrow">
   <figure class="media-card">